ZeliangSu/SegmentPy/docs/index.rst

 =====================================
 Welcome to SegmentPy's homepage!
 =====================================
-SegmentPy BETA 0.1 (Pronunciation: Segment Pie) is a open-source graphical interface which facilitates training machine learning models for CT-image segmentation.
+SegmentPy (Pronunciation: Segment Pie) Alpha v0.1a is a open-source graphical interface, which facilitates training machine learning models for CT-image segmentation.
-This package includes also analytic tools.
+This software includes also analytic tools.
+If you encountered issues, or you hope to have new features, any questions you are welcomed to join us at https://github.com/ZeliangSu/SegmentPy/labels

 .. toctree::
    :maxdepth: 3